ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sai.md

 - Clocks polarity and phase.
 - Data alignment.

-Please refer to your device's reference manual for more details on its capabilities.

-This API provides a way to receive or send audio sample through this interface.

-Transfer and free functions, plus an init function, comprise this API.

-`sai_init` is in charge of initializing this the whole interface and ensuring that the device supports the requested format.
-It also has to make sure the clocks are configured to generate the requested frequency with a reasonable error margin (depending on the master/slave tolerance).

 <span class="warnings">**Warning:** We are introducing the SAI API in an upcoming release of Mbed OS.
 This page documents code that exists on a feature branch of Mbed OS.
 You can find details on how it may affect you in the [implementing the SAI API](#implementing-the-sai-api) section.

 ### Assumptions